Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 > \$ pip list | grep robot

+The robot framework allows us to encorporate a bit more automation within our pyATS tests whilst abstracting away from some of the underlying Python which can be a barrier to entry for getting started with pyATS as we currently are.
+In this exercise we'll explore two Robot test plans which will automate the testing and reporting of our testbed environments.

+Lets take a further look at the testcases now.
+First open up the file robot_initial_snapshot.robot and you should see something similar to the below.

 ## Exercise 3 (Run) - Building your own test plans with raw Python

 TBC